Voting is signal, not the decision

 Votes help teams see repeated demand, but they should be read alongside comments, customer context, duplicates, and the product strategy behind the request.

-The key question is whether the tool helps the team turn a voted request into a planned roadmap item, shipped changelog entry, and relevant follow-up.
+The key question is whether a voted request can become a roadmap item, shipped update, and relevant follow-up.

-Gleam combines voting with board status, roadmap stages, changelog updates, push notifications, and developer surfaces for app teams.
+Gleam pairs voting with board status, roadmap stages, changelog updates, push notifications, and developer surfaces for app teams.

 FAQ